DUNE HOUSE/ HAUGE LISTA

 2017.
 An addition to an exsisting single family house from 1955 and a garage.
 The builings are placed on a row on the hillside above Hafslo, and creates a tun on the upperside/entry side.
 The addition gives a new entry, staircase, two bath rooms, a sleeping room and a small living room with great view over Hafslo, the lake and the sorrounding mountains.
 The walls and ceiling in aspen, and staircase in maple.
 Green rubber floor, heartwood from pine for exterior cladding and copper detailing.

-RENOVATION, addition, annex / SOGNDAL
+RENOVATION, ADDITION+ANNEX / SOGNDAL

 2016- Single family house from 1960´s divided in two dwellings and refurbished.
 The facade, facing the fjord and the mountains, are opened up with large windows, giving daylight and view.